Equifax (NYSE:EFX) Releases Q4 2022 Earnings Guidance

 Equifax (NYSE:EFX – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $1.45-$1.55 for the period, compared to the consensus estimate of $1.65.
 The company issued revenue guidance of $1.17 billion-$1.19 billion, compared to the consensus revenue estimate of $1.20 billion.
 Equifax also updated its FY 2022 guidance to $7.49-$7.59 EPS.

-Equifax (NYSE:EFX – Get Rating) last posted its quarterly earnings results on Wednesday, October 19th.
-The credit services provider reported $1.73 EPS for the quarter, beating analysts’ consensus estimates of $1.63 by $0.10.
-Equifax had a net margin of 13.72% and a return on equity of 25.88%.
-The company had revenue of $1.24 billion during the quarter, compared to analyst estimates of $1.21 billion.
-During the same period in the prior year, the business posted $1.85 EPS.
-The firm’s revenue was up 1.7% compared to the same quarter last year.
-On average, research analysts predict that Equifax will post 7.53 earnings per share for the current year.
+Equifax (NYSE:EFX – Get Rating) last issued its quarterly earnings data on Wednesday, October 19th.
+The credit services provider reported $1.73 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.63 by $0.10.
+Equifax had a return on equity of 25.88% and a net margin of 13.72%.
+The firm had revenue of $1.24 billion during the quarter, compared to the consensus estimate of $1.21 billion.
+During the same period in the previous year, the firm posted $1.85 EPS.
+The company’s quarterly revenue was up 1.7% compared to the same quarter last year.
+On average, equities analysts expect that Equifax will post 7.53 earnings per share for the current fiscal year.

 Equifax Announces Dividend